philthephatman/awesome-hacking-lists/hackwith.md

 - [Keychain-Dumper](https://github.com/ptoomey3/Keychain-Dumper) - A tool to check which keychain items are available to an attacker once an iOS device has been jailbroken
 - [OS-X-10.11.6-Exp-via-PEGASUS](https://github.com/zhengmin1989/OS-X-10.11.6-Exp-via-PEGASUS) - Local privilege escalation for OS X 10.11.6 via PEGASUS
 - [ChatSecure-iOS](https://github.com/ChatSecure/ChatSecure-iOS) - ChatSecure is a free and open source encrypted chat client for iOS that supports OTR and OMEMO encryption over XMPP.
-- [santa](https://github.com/google/santa) - A binary whitelisting/blacklisting system for Mac OS X
+- [santa](https://github.com/google/santa) - A binary whitelisting/blacklisting system for macOS

 ## Others